test-kitchen/test-kitchen/docs/content/docs/drivers/vagrant.md

 ## Default Boxes

 Kitchen-vagrant defaults to using Vagrant boxes published under the [Bento organization][bento_org] on [Vagrant Cloud][vagrant_cloud].
-These systems are purpose built for use with Test Kitchen are can be configured in the `kitchen.yml` config without specifying the full path to a Vagrant box.
+These systems are purpose-built for use with Test Kitchen are can be configured in the `kitchen.yml` config without specifying the full path to a Vagrant box.

 Example configuration using Bento images: